headlinesquare/headlinesquare-home/my-hugo-blog/content/posts/20250519_conservative.md

 ## 1. Executive Branch

 ### 1.1 Trump Administration Policies
 President Trump has secured a legislative victory with his "big, beautiful bill" overcoming internal Republican opposition [1].
 The White House economic director projects growth through trade agreements and tax reduction [2], while the administration appears poised to alter the World Bank's climate-related priorities [3].
-Trump has called for investigation into his former electoral opponent, suggesting that Vice President Harris's campaign may have improperly compensated celebrities including Bruce Springsteen and Beyoncé for their endorsements during the 2024 election cycle [4].
+Trump has called for investigation into his former electoral opponent, suggesting that former Vice President Harris's campaign may have improperly compensated celebrities including Bruce Springsteen and Beyoncé for their endorsements during the 2024 election cycle [4].

 **References:**